 Step 9: Paste (Ctrl + V) the script that you copied from the datasync job into the Program/Script section.

 Step 10: A dialog box will appear offering to run it with the arguments.
 Allow Java to run by clicking "Yes"

 Step 11: Review your task and click “Finish”

 Step 12: To test your windows task, simply select the “Task Scheduler Library”

 Step 13: Select your newly created task and in the right menu select “Run” The task will run and any errors will show up in the “Last Run Result” column of the top center view box.

 *Note: These screenshots were taken using Windows 7 and DataSync version 1.6

-VIDEO: Save a DataSync Job and Run from Terminal
+VIDEO: How to Save a DataSync Job and Run It from a Terminal